The leopard cat (Prionailurus bengalensis) is a small wild cat endemic to continental South, East, and Southeast Asia.

 Diet

-The leopard cat is a carnivorous animal that feeds on a variety of small prey including lizards, mammals, birds, amphibians, and insects.
+The leopard cat is a carnivorous animal that feeds on various small prey, including lizards, mammals, birds, amphibians, and insects.

-In some regions, small rodents like mice and rats form the major part of their diet, which is also supplemented with eggs, grasses, aquatic prey, and poultry.
-They are primarily hunters that hunt with a rapid pounce and bite to their prey.
+In some regions, small rodents like mice and rats form the major part of their diet, supplemented with eggs, grasses, aquatic prey, and poultry.
+They are primarily hunters who hunt with a rapid pounce and bite to their prey.

-Distinct from other small cats, leopard cats do not play with their food; in other words, they make sure their prey is dead before releasing the tight grip they had on the animal.
+Unlike other small cats, leopard cats do not play with their food; in other words, they make sure their prey is dead before releasing their tight grip on the animal.

 Leopard cats are solitary animals.
 They only interact during the mating season.
 Some may be seen during the day, although they are mostly active at night.

 They prefer stalking tree shrews, murids, and hares.
 They are quite arboreal in their habits and are also agile climbers.
-They hide in highly dense thorny undergrowth on the ground and also rest trees.
+They hide in highly dense thorny undergrowth and rest trees on the ground.

 The leopard cat can swim but rarely do so.
-Similar to the domestic cat, the leopard cat has a similar range of vocalisations.
-Both sexes scent mark their territory by leaving faeces in exposed locations, spraying urine, scratching, and head rubbing.
+Like the domestic cat, the leopard cat has similar vocalizations.
+Both sexes’ scent marks their territory by leaving feces exposed, spraying urine, scratching, and head rubbing.

-Leopard cats are the most widely distributed Asian small cat.
-Its range extends from the Korean Peninsula to the Amur region in the Russian Far East, Indochina, China, and northern Pakistan to Indian Subcontinent.
+Leopard cats are the most widely distributed Asian small cats.
+Its range extends from the Korean Peninsula to the Amur region in the Russian Far East, Indochina, China, and northern Pakistan to the Indian Subcontinent.

 It lives in tropical evergreen plantations and rainforests at sea level, in subtropical coniferous and deciduous forests in the foothills of the Himalayas at elevations above 3,300 ft (1,000 m).
 It also inhabits agriculturally used areas such as sugar cane and oil palm plantations.